rmoustafa/MVP-NewsFeed/README.md

 This is a sample News Reader app that reads news list from a remote end point, then displays them in a master-details flow.

 # Features:-
-- The concept behind this simple app, is to show how to organize or architect an android app with Model-View Presenter (MVP) application architecture.
+- The concept behind this simple app, is to show how to organize or architect an android app using a Model-View Presenter (MVP) application architecture.
 - Uses Dagger2 to add support for dependency injection.
 - Uses RxJava to implement concurrency, and abstract the data layer.
+- Uses JUnit, Espresso, and Mockito for unit and UI testing
-- Uses the most popular libraries like Retrofit, and Butterknife in android
+- Uses other popular libraries in andrdoid like Retrofit and Butterknife.

 ## screenshots